• Home

 Highlights: One of the biggest and best rose gardens I’ve seen, a large and action-packed “World of Wonders” children’s garden, Japanese garden, flowering-tree collection, conifer collection, forest of camellias, butterfly house, cut-flower garden, nice perennial garden, boat ride and more.

 George’s Take: Lots to see.
 It’s a big place with many gardens and good plant variety.
-I’d rate it a notch below New York, Missouri and Chicago botanical gardens, but still excellent.
+It’s almost into the same impressive league as the world-class botanical gardens in New York, Missouri and Chicago.

 Contact info: www.norfolkbotanicalgarden.org.
 757-441-5830.